 The volatility in recent years in international and domestic capital markets has led to reduced liquidity and increased credit risk premiums for certain market participants and has resulted in a general reduction in available financing opportunities.
 The same has resulted from institutional investors increasingly withdrawing from oil and gas investments given the connection between the oil industry and climate change.
 Companies with operations in emerging and developing markets may be particularly susceptible to this volatility and reductions in the availability of credit or increases in financing costs, which could result in them experiencing financial difficulty.
-In addition, the availability of credit to entities operating in emerging and developing markets as a whole and a number of different factors (for example, a decrease in credit ratings, state or central bank intervention in one market or terrorist activity and conflict) could affect the price or availability of funding for entities operating in emerging and developing markets, including Forza Petroleum.
+In addition, the availability of credit to entities operating in emerging and developing markets is significantly influenced by levels of investor confidence in such markets as a whole and a number of different factors (for example, a decrease in credit ratings, state or central bank intervention in one market or terrorist activity and conflict) could affect the price or availability of funding for entities operating in emerging and developing markets, including Forza Petroleum.